aspose-barcode/Aspose.BarCode-API-References/english/_index.md

 Aspose.BarCode for Java supports the most established barcode standards and barcode specifications.
 It can export to multiple image formats including: BMP, GIF, JPEG, PNG, and TIFF.

-This section introduces Aspose.BarCode for Java and its features, gives examples as case studies, and lists some customers who choose to use Aspose.BarCode in their solutions.
-This section also includes information about Aspose.BarCode for Java [installation](https://docs.aspose.com/barcode/java/installation/), [evaluation](https://docs.aspose.com/barcode/java/licensing/) and [licensing](https://docs.aspose.com/barcode/java/licensing/).

 {{% /alert %}}

 These are links to some useful resources:
 - [Aspose.BarCode for Java API Reference](/barcode/java/)